Privacy Policy

 6. Data Retention

-Client data is typically retained for at least seven (7) years after the relationship ends.
+We retain personal data only as long as necessary for service provision, legal compliance, and regulatory record-keeping.
+Client data is typically retained for at least seven (7) years after the relationship ends, then securely deleted, destroyed, or anonymised.

 7. Your Rights Under the DPA

-• Access to your personal data
+• Access your personal data

 • Cessation of processing in specified circumstances

-• Objection to direct marketing
+• Object to direct marketing

 • Review of automated decision-making